-2nd national stakeholders’ meeting of the ITHACA project
+Second national meeting of stakeholders in the ITHACA project

-Results from 114 responses gathered in Slovenia (21% of total response rate) were discussed during second national stakeholders’ meeting what was held on Friday, February 16.
-Project group consisting of CSI members Vesna Dolničar, PhD, Tomaž Burnik, Nejc Berzelak, PhD, Mojca Šetinc, and Simona Hvalič Touzery, PhD, prepared a brochure with the survey results that was received by all the participants.
-Workshop in the innovative “Design Thinking” format was facilitated by Amedea Derenda Mujezinović (Servis 8).
-During the workshop, 20 participants coming from different stakeholders’ organizations, including policy makers, enterprises, civil society and associations, and researchers discussed the underlying reasons for the survey results.
+Results from 114 responses gathered in Slovenia (21% of the total response rate) were discussed during the second national stakeholders’ meeting, which was held on Friday, 16 February.
+A project group, consisting of CSI members Vesna Dolničar PhD, Tomaž Burnik, Nejc Berzelak PhD, Mojca Šetinc and Simona Hvalič Touzery PhD, prepared a brochure with the survey results that was received by all participants.
+A workshop in the innovative ‘Design Thinking’ format was facilitated by Amedea Derenda Mujezinović (Servis 8).
+During the workshop, 20 participants from different stakeholders’ organisations, including policy makers, enterprises, civil society and associations, and researchers, discussed the underlying reasons for the survey results.

-During the first part, “World Café”, the debate took place around the questions related to the reasons for lower assessment of statements related to policies supporting innovations; support for innovations; intensity of development of new ideas and development and use of innovative products and services; and usefulness of involvement in innovation cooperation partnerships for Slovenian organizations in comparison with other partner regions.
-During the second part of the workshop, participants discussed good practices in smart health and care from Slovenia and abroad they are familiar with.
-They identified a lot of them and presented them to other participants.
-Prior to the end, participants wrote down the key challenges which have to be addressed in the field of smart health and care in the future.
+During the first part, ‘World Café’, the debate centred on questions related to the reasons for the lower assessment of statements related to policies supporting innovation; support for innovation; the intensity of development of new ideas, and of the development and use of innovative products and services; and the usefulness of involvement in innovation cooperation partnerships for Slovenian organisations in comparison with other partner regions.
+During the second part of the workshop, participants discussed good practice in smart health and care from Slovenia and abroad.
+They identified many examples and presented them to other participants.
+Before concluding the workshop, participants wrote down the key challenges to be addressed in the field of smart health and care in the future.